peterbe/minimalcss/README.md

 * `browser` - Instance of a [Browser](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser), which will be used instead of launching another one.
 * `userAgent` - specific user agent to use (string)
 * `viewport` - viewport object as specified in [page.setViewport](https://github.com/GoogleChrome/puppeteer/blob/v1.0.0/docs/api.md#pagesetviewportviewport)
-* `waitUntil` - Array of strings valid to send to [page.goto](https://github.com/GoogleChrome/puppeteer/blob/v1.0.0/docs/api.md#pagegotourl-options).
-  Defaults to `['domcontentloaded', 'networkidle0']`.
-It can also be just a string. `'load'` is not a valid option.

 ## Warnings